 WHAT IS THIS BLOG ABOUT?

-On one level, this blog is simply a record of our weekly plein air painting sessions out in the countryside around San Miguel de Allende, Mexico, and can be enjoyed as a charming watercolor travelogue.
+This blog started as a record of weekly plein air painting sessions out in the countryside around San Miguel de Allende, Mexico and can be enjoyed as a charming watercolor travelogue.

 A LITTLE BACKGROUND….

 This blog, Travels Along the Laja, begins in April 2016; however, we started painting capillas two years prior in March of 2014.
 Then we were, simply, two watercolorists doing what we like to do—paint.
 We ended up falling in love with the countryside of San Miguel, its people, and the thrill of discovering of a new capilla every week.